pulumi/docs/install/index.md

 # Installation and setup

-Follow these instructions to install the Pulumi Cloud SDK on your development or build machine.
+Follow these instructions to install the Pulumi SDK on your development or build machine.

-For detailed instructions on using Pulumi, please refer to the <a href="/quickstart">Quickstart</a>.
-For any feedback or questions, please do not hesitate to [contact us](/contact)---we'd love to hear from you!

 ## Change log